Lukkit/Lukkit/README.md

 ``master`` contains the latest released version of the code.
 ``dev`` is the actively developed branch.
 Upon a release, it will be merged into ``master``.
+``patch-x.x.x`` will be created with the appropriate version in the branch name when a patch release is in development.
+For example, if there's a bug in release 2.0 and features for 2.1.0 are in the ``dev`` branch, we will pull 2.0 into this new branch, fix the bug, merge to ``master`` and ``dev`` then create a release from ``master``.
+This avoids incomplete features for the next milestone being incorporated into a patch.